Full question:

 Answer:

-A mortgage loan is a contract and the parties in the contract are sometimes separate from the ownership of the property securing the loan.
-It is possible for a bank to assign its rights to collect a loan payment to another bank without assigning ownership of the property securing the loan.
-Whether the new bank may collect payment after a deed in lieu of foreclosure was given depends on the contract terms involved.
-I suggest reading the contract terms carefully to determine whether the bank agreed to forgive any outstanding balance owed in exchange for the deed in lieu of foreclosure.
+A mortgage loan is a contract, and the parties involved can differ from the ownership of the property securing the loan.
+A bank can assign its rights to collect loan payments to another bank without transferring ownership of the property.
+Whether the new bank can collect payment after a deed in lieu of foreclosure depends on the terms of the contract.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.